Roblox raises $150M Series G, led by Andreessen Horowitz, now valued at $4B – TechCrunch

 Players on Roblox often do more than just focus on completing a goal or task — they go online to hang out with friends in a gaming environment.
 Half of weekly active users go to Roblox to play with friends.
 In addition, half of Roblox users update their avatar every month.

-In recent months, Roblox has also been working to take its platform further outside the U.S. including most notably China.
-Last year, Roblox entered a strategic partnership with Tencent in an effort to bring its platform and coding curriculum to the region, including by adding support for Chinese languages and running coder camps.
+In recent months, Roblox has also been working to take its platform further outside the U.S. and into China.
+Last year, Roblox entered a strategic partnership with Tencent in an effort to bring its platform and coding curriculum to the region, adding support for Chinese languages and running coder camps.
 Today, Roblox has players and creators in over 200 countries, it says.

 As of last year, Roblox was valued at $2.5 billion, with roughly half of U.S. children ages 9 through 12 playing on its platform, according to comScore.
 This remains true today.
 In addition, its user base overall skews younger, with over 40% 13 and up.